jjoeldaniel/362/README.md

 npm install
 ```

-Copy the example env file and fill out required environment variables (keys will be included with project submission)
+Copy the `.env.example` file and fill out required environment variables (keys will be included with project submission).

 ```terminal
 cp .env.example .env